Undline/UndChain/readme.md

 Ensuring that the network stays decentralized and ensuring that there is no concentration of resources going to one area is a key factor with UndChain.
 With that in mind the chain will envelop protocols that are designed to keep with those philosophies.
 One such method is the separation of powers between the different user types.
 With that in mind this section will discuss how these separation of powers come into play regarding the network.

-#### Chain Owners
+#### Creators

-While Chain Owners do create the rules for the chain, they are bound by the fact that they cannot enforce them as this is a role that is split between Clients, Validators and Partners.
-It is very possible that a Chain Owner could release an update and if the Validators and partners choose not to run observe it, the new version would simply be skipped.
-This was done to stop potentially bad code from running on the network and to keep Chain Owners honest in their updates.
+While Creators do create the rules for the chain, they are bound by the fact that they cannot enforce them as this is a role that is split between Clients, Validators and Partners.
+It is very possible that a Creator could release an update and if the Validators and partners choose not to run observe it, the new version would simply be skipped.
+This was done to stop potentially bad code from running on the network and to keep Creators honest in their updates.
 This doesn't mean they cannot spin up a new chain with this new code, but it does ensure that the community agrees to the terms outlined in those changes.

 #### Validators

 Validators are only as authoritative as clients allow them to be, if a group of validators are acting within self interest clients can simply ignore them and drop their perception scores and since the network is only interested in staying online it will switch over to validators that have that higher perception score.
-Validators can also be blocked by a chain owner through various means (primarily through setting the minimum threshold on the perception score), but a chain owner could block a particular chain owner from participating.
+Validators can also be blocked by a Creator through various means (primarily through setting the minimum threshold on the perception score), but a Creator could block a particular Creator from participating.
 Lastly validators are graded based on the connections they make and if partners are not contacting them this lowers their perception score (as it does with clients) and they will be taken offline.
 There is a small exception to this with the use of known validators, but there is a threshold to which even a known validator will lose their spot if the perception score drops.

 #### Partners

 What use is a partner that is never used?
 If a partner is not being utilized then they are just burning electricity for no tokens and just like validators partners can loose perception score if they are providing no utility.
-Unlike partners, a chain owner cannot remove them from the chain from providing utility (I don't think its necessary).
+Unlike partners, a Creator cannot remove them from the chain from providing utility (I don't think its necessary).
 Partners can drop in perception if they claim to perform utility and either cannot perform the utility as promised or doesn't do it at all.
 The validator has the choice to not provide a partner with work *only if* they have a proven track of being unreliable.

 #### Clients